Divya-Maiya/SeeDb/README.md

 * seedb_password = \<enter postgres password>
 * basepath = /\<path to SeeDb>/SeeDb

+**Note:** Please ensure that the values you provide for seedb_database_census and seedb_database_dblp are names of actual databases that exist in your local postgres instance.
+(Both of these values could point to the same database on your machine)

 ### Using command line arguments
 The following list explains the acceptable command line arguments:
 1. kl_divergence (Kullback-Leibler divergence)